Junius Matthews: Winnie the Pooh

 It was not until the last ten years of his life that Matthews became widely known for his role as Rabbit in the Winnie the Pooh movies produced by the Disney studio from 1966 to 1977, including the featurettes Winnie the Pooh and the Honey Tree (1966), Winnie the Pooh and the Blustery Day (1968), and Winnie the Pooh and Tigger Too!
 (1974) as well as the feature-length compilation film The Many Adventures of Winnie the Pooh (1977).
 He played other roles for Disney, most notably the owl, Archimedes, in Disney's The Sword in the Stone (1963).
 After his death in 1978, first Will Ryan and then Ken Sansom took over the role as the voice of Rabbit.

 Death

-Matthews died of cardiovascular disease at a hospital in Los Angeles, California on January 18, 1978, at 87-years-old, six months before he would have turned 88, after a stroke the previous year had left him nearly unable to work.
+Matthews died at a Los Angeles hospital from cardiovascular disease on January 18, 1978, six months before he would have turned 88, after a stroke the previous year had left him nearly unable to work.
 He is buried at Forest Lawn Memorial Park in the Hollywood Hills.